TREEcg/connectors/packages/connector-file/README.md

 ## Options

+- `type`: type of the connector created, to use this connector "file" is required
 - `path`: required parameter denoting the path of the file used for communication
 - `onReplace`: required parameter denoting how the file is used to communicate, possible values:
     - `true`: the entire file is read parsed and sent on change